-EXAMPLE Income Averaging Minimum Set-Aside - Multi-Building
+EXAMPLE Average Income Test Minimum Set-Aside - Multi-Building

 RIHousing reserves the right to disallow any clear unit skewing by unit size and requires applicants to provide reasonable parity between different bedroom sizes at each targeted income set-aside utilized in the project.
-Income Averaging will only be permitted by RIHousing in a project if 100% of residential units are designated LIHTC and the project does not contain any market-rate units.
+The Average Income Test will only be permitted by RIHousing in a project if 100% of residential units are designated LIHTC and the project does not contain any market-rate units.
 LIHTC for this purpose is defined as units affordable to persons earning 80% MTSP or less.

 Owners of multi-building projects must elect on the Forms 8609s to treat all the buildings as part of a multiple building project (checking "Yes" on line 8(b) of the current form).
-RIHousing reserves the right to deny the implementation of Income Averaging at its discretion, solely based upon previous compliance related performance of the owner/agent.
+RIHousing reserves the right to deny the implementation of the Average Income Test at its discretion, solely based upon previous compliance-related performance of the owner/agent.

-Properties that elect the Income Averaging set-aside are subject to additional education requirements for property management staff and additional third-party reporting requirements to RIHousing.
+Properties that elect the Average Income Test set-aside are subject to additional education requirements for property management staff and additional third-party reporting requirements to RIHousing.

-Any owner seeking to implement Income Averaging must also be able to demonstrate that:
+Any owner seeking to implement the Average Income Test must also be able to demonstrate that:

-- 1. The proposed rents are achievable based on a RIHousing-commissioned appraisal and owners are strongly encouraged to underwrite at rents that are less than the maximum 80% rents. - 2.
-The limited partner has approved the proposed income averaging, and this is reflected in their Letter of Intent and Limited Partnership Agreement. - 3.
-The owner incorporates income averaging into their Tenant Selection Plan and other related management documents. - 4.
+- 1. The proposed rents are achievable based on a RIHousing-commissioned appraisal and owners are strongly encouraged to underwrite at rents that are less than the maximum 80% rents. - 2. - 3.
+The limited partner has approved the proposed the Average Income Test, and this is reflected in their Letter of Intent and Limited Partnership Agreement. - 4.
+The owner incorporates the Average Income Test into their Tenant Selection Plan and other related management documents. - 5.
 The selected property manager has demonstrated the ability to effectively manage properties subject to federal housing compliance regulations.
-The property manager must disclose any noncorrected 8823 findings currently outstanding on properties in their portfolio as well as all open Management and Occupancy Reviews for applicable HUD projects with an unsatisfactory or failing compliance score. - 5.
+The property manager must disclose any noncorrected 8823 findings currently outstanding on properties in their portfolio as well as all open Management and Occupancy Reviews for applicable HUD projects with an unsatisfactory or failing compliance score. - 6.
 Prior to closing, owners must provide a matrix showing the designated set-aside percentage(s) by unit size.
 Owners are encouraged to let the units float to ensure overall continuing compliance.